All Episodes

 So I mentioned before the top of the hour break, President Bush today said he takes responsibility for the federal government's failure in responding to Hurricane Katrina.

-He said Katrina exposed serious problems in our response capability at all levels of government, and to the extent the federal government didn't fully do its job right, I take responsibility.
+And to the extent the federal government didn't fully do its job right, I take responsibility.

-Said this just before noon in his joint news conference with the Iraqi president Jalal Talabani.
+He said this just before noon in his joint news conference with the Iraqi president Jalal Talabani.

 Bush said he wants to know what went right, what went wrong, so that he can determine whether the U.S. was prepared for another storm or an attack.

-Now, there's a there's a reason for doing this.
+Now, there's a reason for doing this.

 One is stanch the bleeding.

-Uh this is something that the pictures are out there.
+This is something that the pictures are out there.

-It would be silly to argue, hey, wait, FEMA was there earlier than they were in other hurricanes.
+Hey, wait, FEMA was there earlier than they were in other hurricanes.

-FEMA did this, FEMA did well, the pictures don't tell that story, and you've got to deal with the reality that we are a picture-driven society, and the pictures tell a story that nobody was there helping people.
+And you've got to deal with the reality that we are a picture-driven society and the pictures tell a story that nobody was there helping people.

-We had pallets of water, we had all kinds of food, but Louisiana State government wouldn't let us go anywhere near there because they didn't want the superdome or the convention center to become a magnet for more people.
+But Louisiana state government wouldn't let us go anywhere near there because they didn't want the Superdome or the Convention Center to become a magnet for more people.

 We're trying to get them out.